 Key Provisions for How to Start a Franchise

 Provisions for the payment: The agreement will include all the fees associated with the franchise.
 Make sure all the payment dues are laid out in the document.

 Term of the franchise license: This states the duration of the franchise.

 Training: The franchise includes a training program to ensure that you learn how to start the franchise well.
 Make sure also that the administrative and technical support that they promised during your initial meeting is also outlined in the agreement.

-Financials: Franchisors usually receives an ongoing royalty fee, which is usually a small percentage of the total income, in exchange for their brand and system.
-Thus, the agreement usually include a provision regarding accounting records.
+Financials: Franchisors usually receive an ongoing royalty fee, which is usually a small percentage of the total income, in exchange for their brand and system.
+Thus, the agreement usually includes a provision regarding accounting records.

 Marketing: This should detail your franchisor’s commitment as agreed during your initial meeting.
-If there are costs involved in marketing, the agreement should also reveal who will shoulder such cost.
+If there are costs involved in marketing, the agreement should also reveal who will shoulder such costs.

 Operating Protocols: This part of the agreement details what is expected from you while running the business.

 Renewal, Termination, and Cancellation of Franchise: This section of the contract details on how the franchise can be renewed once it expires.
 It also states conditions under which the franchise can be canceled or terminated.

 Resale Rights: This part of the contract deals with what happens in the event that you wish to sell your franchise.
 The franchisor may also reserve the right to buy back the franchise at a determined amount or they could write in a right of first refusal clause.